 To treat other fungal infections, add 5-10 drops of geranium oil to warm water and use this diluted solution to wash the affected areas.
-You can also add it into your warm bath and soak in the tub while enjoying its sweet, floral aroma.
+You can also add it to your warm bath and soak in the tub while enjoying its sweet, floral aroma.

 #12 Induces Clotting of the Blood & Treats Hemorrhoids